South Country Library reopens after flood

-According to assistant director Patrick O’Leary, the pipe burst was discovered after the snowstorm and extreme cold snap earlier this month, but he said the issue is believed to have stemmed from a sprinkler head in the attic above the children’s room.
+According to assistant director Patrick O’Leary, the damage was discovered after the snowstorm and extreme cold snap earlier this month, but he said the issue is believed to have stemmed from a sprinkler head in the attic above the children’s room.
 He said the cause is still under investigation.

 The most extensive damage, he said, is to the building structures and items directly below the falling water, including the ceiling tiles, drop ceiling grid, toys, furniture and several media including books, DVDs and CDs.
 “It seems that even the books that were quite far from the flood still received moisture damage absorbed from the saturated air.
 The entire materials collection in the room is being assessed to see which items, if any, can be salvaged and put back into circulation for the public,” he said.